tolstenko/coolify-documentation/docs/coolify/installation.md

 No questions asked.
 Could be used to install Coolify programmatically.

 :::tip Recommended way
-If you want Coolify to handle everything for you.
+If you want, Coolify to handle everything for you.
 :::
 ```bash
 wget -q https://get.coollabs.io/coolify/install.sh -O install.sh; sudo bash ./install.sh -f